Claudio Scremin: Playing career

-Scremin's 1993-94 season would also be spent primarily with the Blades, playing 38 games and scoring 24 points.
+Scremin's 1993–94 season was also spent primarily with the Blades, playing 38 games and scoring 24 points.
 In addition, he also played in Italy for Serie A side HC Varese.
-His stay in Lombardy however would be short, playing only 7 games, but nevertheless scoring 6 points.
-The following season, his fourth with the Blades, would see him score 38 points in 61 games; the Blades would make it to the Turner Cup finals, before being swept by the Denver Grizzlies.
-Three further seasons with the Blades would follow.
-During his final year in Kansas City, the 1997-98 season, Scremin had a career year posting 58 points in 81 games.
+His stay in Lombardy was short, playing only 7 games, but nevertheless scoring Scremin scored 6 points.
+The following season, his fourth with the Blades, he scored 38 points in 61 games; the Blades reached the Turner Cup finals, before being swept by the Denver Grizzlies.
+Three further seasons with the Blades followed.
+During his final year in Kansas City, the 1997–98 season, Scremin had a career year posting 58 points in 81 games.
 After 8 years in Missouri, Scremin owned the franchise record for most games played (550), and was also the 3rd highest points scorer (286) in franchise history.

 Scremin returned to Europe upon leaving the Blades, playing for German side Hannover Scorpions of the DEL.
 In his first season in Germany, Scremin registered 24 points in 52 games as the Scorpions finished 11th during the regular season, missing the playoffs.
 Following his year in Germany, he moved to the UK in order to play for BISL outfit London Knights, where he teamed up with former Blades team-mate Brent Cullaton.
 It was a successful season, with Scremin being named as a First Team All-Star after posting 33 points in 40 games, and the Knights winning the British Championship.
 Following his time in the UK, Scremin returned to Germany in order to play for the Krefeld Pinguine; joining him in NRW was fellow Knights defenceman Marc Hussey.
-There, Scremin would score 23 points in 56 games as the Pinguine narrowly missed out on a playoff berth.
+There, Scremin scored 23 points in 56 games as the Pinguine narrowly missed out on a playoff berth.
 Following his second season in Germany, Scremin retired.